 It wasn’t until I went to work every day dressed as a Gold Rush Stampeder that I developed an appreciation for the gritty Gold Rush era of American history.

 A summer in Skagway, AK can have a funny effect on a person.
-Gabby and I secured employment, and moved to Skagway over the course of 2 weeks.
-It was one of the most life altering changes of course we’re ever taken.
+Adam and I secured employment, and moved to Skagway over the course of 2 weeks.
+It was one of the most life altering changes of course we’ve ever taken.
 It was in Skagway that I purchased my first camping gear, climbed my first mountain, and worked my first seasonal job.
 Like many of the stampeders, I’d spent almost everything I had just to get there, believing I’d be able to make enough money to get somewhere else for the winter.

 The Story of Skagway

 To understand Skagway you need to know about 2 places.
 Skagway, Alaska and Dawson City, Yukon.

 In 1896, gold was discovered in the Klondike River outside of Dawson City.
 News papers in Portland and Seattle sparked gold fever by running headlines describing the tons of gold that was coming in on ships out of Alaska.
 By 1898 over 100,000 men and women began to make their way to Dawson City from places like Portland and Seattle hoping to get a piece of the action.

 Skagway was the first stop for the hopeful miner with his eyes set on gold, and the destination for enterprising individuals hoping to make a fortune off the miners themselves.
 Once on land in Skagway, the hopeful miner would need to gather enough supplies for a year in Canada and begin transporting the load over 500 miles to Dawson City.

 In the meantime, he could occupy himself in any of the many drinking houses, gambling halls, or brothels the gritty lawless town had to offer.
 Dawson city was a place for gold mining, Skagway was a place for “mining the miners.”